 In 2019, an exploration program was conducted consisting of surface work, a total of 41.28 line kilometers of pole-dipole induced polarization and resistivity ("IP/Res") geophysical survey conducted over the main Nelson targets and Castro Norte, Fiero, Sabrina and Viuda de Castro areas, and 121.5 line-kilometers of gradient array IP/Res geophysics over Nelson, Sabrina and Mariano.
 Subsequently, 1,687.2 line kilometers of ground magnetics surveying, covering 55.44 square kilometers, was completed covering several targets including the main V49 and Nelson.
 The objective of the surveys was to identify hidden, non-outcropping mineralization in dilatational jogs, blind structures and other geologic settings.
-Geologic mapping and sampling were completed over several targets of interest, notably Viuda de Castro, Trinidad, La Cruz, subcrops of the Nelson extension, Piche, La Olvidada and Epu Peñi.
+Geologic mapping and sampling were completed over several targets of interest, notably Viuda de Castro, Trinidad, La Cruz, sporadic exposures of the Nelson extension, Piche, La Olvidada and Epu Peñi.
 The sampling yielded 254 rock chips and 81 new, sawed channels.
-Overall, approximately 50% of the core from the property was relogged, though totaling up to 80% in some areas such as Veta 49 and Belen.
+Overall, approximately 50% of the core from the property was relogged, though totalling up to 80% in some areas such as Veta 49 and Belen.

-A rotary air blast ("RAB") drilling campaign and channel (sawed) sampling was in progress in early 2020 when all the activities were paused due to the COVID-19 pandemic.
+A rotary air blast ("RAB") drilling campaign and channel (sawed) sampling commenced in early 2020 before all the activities were paused due to the COVID-19 pandemic.
 The activities restarted in September 2020.
 A total of 36 RAB holes were drilled over the main V49 vein and 6 over Piche totaling 740 and 116 meters of drilling respectively and a total of 856 samples.
 Trenches and saw channel: a total of 1,308.7 m and 447 samples were taken over the Epu Peñi, Fiero, La Olvidada, Nelson Sur, Piche and Viuda de Castro targets.
 Geophysics: A total of 1,111.57 line kilometers of ground magnetic geophysical surveying was completed over the extension of the main targets and the new Amancay area, and 18.4 line kilometers of pole-diploe IP/Res over Trinidad and Nelson Targets.
 In December 2020, a baseline environmental study (the "Baseline Study") began by choosing the contractors and reviewing the information generated in the past.
 The Baseline Study aims to contextualize the environmental state before the construction and production of the project begins.

 In 2021, work on the Baseline Study continued with field work, along with drilling, surface exploration and geophysics.
 RAB drilling was also conducted to obtain information from near surface on the up-dip extension of mineralization in the main structures (Veta 49 and Nelson).
-A total of 156 holes have been drilled for a total of 1,708 meters ("m") and 1,708 samples (one per meter) collected which included 15 holes in the Belen prospect (156 m), 51 holes at Nelson (528 m), 21 holes in Nelson Oeste (241 m) and 69 holes in the Vein 49 target (783 m).
+A total of 156 holes were drilled for a total of 1,708 meters ("m") and 1,708 samples (one per meter) collected which included 15 holes in the Belen prospect (156 m), 51 holes at Nelson (528 m), 21 holes in Nelson Oeste (241 m) and 69 holes in the Vein 49 target (783 m).
 146.75 m and 196 sawed channel samples have been cut in Nelson Central, Nelson W and Puesto targets.
 In addition, a total of 3,730.35 m of trenches and 2,223 samples have been excavated and sampled with 50% of them in Nelson and its brunches aimed to understand the behavior of the veins in the southern extreme.
+A total of 901.5 line kilometers of ground magnetics has been surveyed over the main prospects and their southern extensions.
+Additionally, 31.8 line kilometers of Pole-Dipole IP/Res have been completed in several short section over the main veins and their extensions.